dotnet/docs-maui/docs/android/emulator/troubleshooting.md

     emulator-5554   device
     ```

-01. If the emulator does not appear in this list, start the **Android SDK Manager**, apply all updates, then try launching the emulator again.
+01. If the emulator doesn't appear in this list, start the **Android SDK Manager**, apply all updates, then try launching the emulator again.

 ### MMIO access error